tonyyo11/tonyyo11.github.io/_posts/2025-10-13-Elevate-with-Jamf-Lift-Off-at-JNUC-2025.md

 With Jamf moving faster toward API extensibility, community-driven solutions will become essential.
 Join, listen, contribute, and stay connected — because the best documentation for the next era of Mac management isn’t a PDF or even a wiki, it’s a conversation.

-The next twelve months will define if and how organizations transitions from manual configuration to automated governance — and the Admins who invest early in reproducibility, identity integration, and community knowledge-sharing will be the ones shaping the standards everyone else follows.
+The next twelve months will define if and how organizations transition from manual configuration to automated governance — and the Admins who invest early in reproducibility, identity integration, and community knowledge-sharing will be the ones shaping the standards everyone else follows.

 ---